lygon55555/xcode-quoise-theme/README.md

 # Installation
 ```
-1. Copy Quoise.xccolortheme to the Xcode's FontAndColorThemes folder .
+1. Copy Quoise.xccolortheme to the Xcode's FontAndColorThemes folder.
    ( ~/Library/Developer/Xcode/UserData/FontAndColorThemes/
      If FontAndColorThemes folder doesn't exist, create one. )
 2. Restart Xcode if it is running.